a-gram/audioneex/docs/build.rst

 This step is not mandatory but it will most likely be necessary since these paths are system-dependent.
-You can set them in the *User Config* section of the main CMake build script (CMakeLists.txt) located in the root directory.
+You can set them in the *User Config* section of the main CMake build script (the CMakeLists.txt located in the root directory).

 **3. Build**